 The commission was created in 2000 to monitor national security implications of bilateral trade with China and to make recommendations for congressional action.

 William Reinsch, this year’s chairman, said he did not expect the yuan to “supercede” the dollar in coming years unless Beijing floats its currency and removes capital controls.

 However, “certainly what they’re doing in Hong Kong suggests an impending challenge,” Reinsch, president of the National Foreign Trade Council, a private U.S. business group, said in a telephone interview with Reuters.

-On the security side, the commission accused Beijing of continued and growing malicious cyber activities, including facilitating industrial espionage and compromising U.S. and foreign government computer systems.
+On the security side, the commission accused Beijing of continued and growing malicious cyber activities, including to facilitate industrial espionage and to compromise U.S. and foreign government computer systems.